Naxora/Docker-UST/README.md

 - Install ubuntu
 - install docker

-Create two folder in /mnt in your Ubuntu Server
+Create one folder into /mnt in your Ubuntu Server
 - SharedFolder

+And create another folder into SharedFolder:
  - Torrents

 In Dockerfile change YOURSMBPWD to your samba password.